Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/Athens Encounter.md

 #### Amara
 Amara, daughter of Aphrodite and a gorgon, is talking to a vendor near the slave quarters, trying to bargain for a better price for various pieces of jewelry.
+He tells her that she looks like his wife, who is missing - possibly defected or kidnapped by some cult she was obsessed with.
 The seller, Gregor Othonos, a slave trader doubling as a seller in his booth, abuses a slave to go get the pretty lady something from the back.

 #### Adamantios